crawl/crawl/crawl-ref/docs/crawl_manual.rst

   Include this item in automatic quivering.

 =F
-  Exclude this item when cycling quiver actions.
+  Exclude this item when cycling ammunition.

 \+F
-  Include this item when cycling quiver actions.
+  Include this item when cycling ammunition.

-!Q
-  Prompt before explicitly quivering this item.
-Entails =F,=f.

 =R
   Do not offer to swap out this ring if another one can be removed instead.

 !D
   Prompt before performing an action that might destroy this item.
-It won't protect against lava or deep water accidents.
+If you're attempting to destroy an item thus inscribed by turning it into a snake, or burning it in the name of Trog, the game won't even ask you for confirmation but will ignore the item.
+However, it won't protect against lava or deep water accidents.

 You can use the autoinscribe option to have some items automatically inscribed.
 See options_guide.txt for details.
 Some examples are:

-  autoinscribe = stone:=f
+  autoinscribe = royal jelly:=g
   autoinscribe = wand of heal wounds:!v

 Artefact autoinscriptions